PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 evidence rules.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal Concat/unary/Conv result characterization checkpoint

+`run_concat_unary_conv_layout_cleanup()` executes one transactional layout PassSpec and returns the fixed one-counter dictionary `optimized_transpose_concat_unary_fanout_conv_nhwc_chains`.
+A positive owner rewrite prunes unused tensors and synchronizes LayoutState; precondition misses avoid graph-state construction and return zero.
+Diagnostics record either outcome, so the result remains observation-only.

+There is exactly one production call.
+It follows `_terminal_concat_input_adapter_stats`, precedes the raw shape-extract owner, and receives the live Session LayoutState and diagnostics collection.

+A strict expected-failure contract selects `_terminal_concat_unary_conv_stats`.
+It fixes the one-key result schema, transactional PassSpec, preflight/default details, positive-only prune and layout sync, exact one-call count, model/LayoutState/diagnostics arguments, both boundaries, and absence of result consumers.

+At implementation, replace only the raw expression with an assignment.
+Do not add a consumer or guard, and do not change the runner, owner, schema, transactional/preflight behavior, cleanup, layout sync, diagnostics, surrounding calls, dependencies, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- Concat/unary/Conv runner and owner fixtures, transactional/preflight schema,
+  diagnostics, positive-only cleanup and layout sync, terminal result boundary, Concat input-adapter and shape-extract neighbors, architecture, pass-efficiency, and terminal-layout coverage:
+  `400 passed, 1 xfailed in 18.79s`

+The sole strict expected failure is the intentionally unimplemented result-retention contract.
+Implement only that assignment, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the